• Oct 16, 2024

 • Drone Regulation: To fly a drone you have to take a permit from the Civil Aviation Authority of Nepal.
 Flying drones without a permit will lead to fines and confiscation, especially near Airports, religious sites, and military camps.

-• Local Guidelines: There are many unsafe and untouched places in Nepal especially in remote areas.
-Many people go missing when people walk through different routes.
+• Local Guidelines: There are many untouched and unexplored places in Nepal especially in remote areas.
+People might go missing when they walk through different routes.
 So, follow local guidelines to avoid unsafe areas and routes, especially in less crowded trekking areas.

 Nepal has significantly more to offer in adventure tourism than any other country through its majestic high-peak mountains and cultural diversity.
 By being aware of these essential tips you might be able to make your stay in Nepal both safe and memorable.